-The sudden shift towards remote work is also accelerating a shift toward modern practices like staff augmentation, especially for remote software teams.
+The sudden shift towards remote work is accelerating the shift toward modern practices like staff augmentation, especially for remote software teams.
 According to Deloitte’s 2020 study on the state of remote work, companies are now prioritizing cost-efficiency and agility as their top business objectives to stay ahead of constantly evolving requirements and maintain a competitive edge.
 For many, staff augmentation services may be a solution to help meet these goals.

-Staff augmentation is an evolution of the original outsourcing model that equips organizations with a modern approach to extend their teams.
+IT Staff augmentation is an evolution of the original outsourcing model that equips organizations with a modern approach to extend their software teams.
 This article will cover the basics of what IT staff augmentation is and how it compares to other popular models like full-time employment and managed services.
 We’ll also explore some of the ways businesses benefit from this approach and how to determine if it’s the right fit for your organization.

 What is IT Staff Augmentation?

 ➤ Fill a temporary or long-term skills gap

 ➤ Quickly ramp-up and down without HR headaches

 ➤ Expand your team’s capacity

 ➤ Reduce costs

 As the term suggests, staff augmentation is an outsourcing model that organizations use to augment or extend their internal software team.
 Companies can essentially pay for the skill sets they need when they need them by hiring out-of-house professionals on-demand.
 For example, you can extend your software development team by contracting with a Frontend Developer with Data Visualization experience for four months instead of hiring someone on a full-time, permanent basis.

 This is a popular approach for development teams that need to fill a particular skills gap or quickly ramp-up capacity for a specific duration of time.
 This way, teams can scale up and down easily without the HR headache (i.e., paperwork, payroll, severance, etc.).
 It’s also a valuable tool for smaller companies that need to keep costs down.